HEIGE-PCloud/Notion-Hugo/README.md

 <img width="891" alt="Create new integration" src="https://user-images.githubusercontent.com/52968553/188289065-d2e3626e-d250-4d42-9fb4-8f641f4807ea.png">

 In the capabilities section, select **Read Content** and **Read user information including email address**.
-The "Read Content" permission is necessary for Notion-Hugo to pull your Notion content, and the "Read user information including email address" permission is used to fill front matters with author information.
+The **Read Content** permission is necessary for Notion-Hugo to pull your Notion content, and the **Read user information including email address** permission is used to fill front matters with author information.
 Notion-Hugo does not collect any of your information.

 <img width="891" alt="Setup capabilities" src="https://user-images.githubusercontent.com/52968553/188289098-d318ebba-46a5-4d41-bfcd-ac0f09f35f82.png">